nmstate/nmstate/automation/README.md

 `debug_exit_shell=1 ./automation/run-integration-tests.sh`

 After closing the shell, the container will be removed.
+Alternatively it is possible to provide the `--debug-shell` command-line option.

 To specify a different container image for the tests, specify it with the `DOCKER_IMAGE` variable: